chainwhisper/docusaurus/docs/guides/concepts/assets.md

 ---
-id: Assets
+id: assets
 title: Assets
 ---

 Assets are stored as `tokens` on Binance Chain, and the below management actions are available.
 All the assets are complied with [BEP2 standard](https://github.com/binance-chain/BEPs/blob/master/BEP2.md).
 [BEP](https://github.com/binance-chain/BEPs/blob/master/BEP1.md) stands for Binance Chain Evolution Proposal.
 Each BEP will be a proposal document providing information to the Binance Chain/DEX community.
 The BEP should provide a concise technical specification of the feature or improvement and the rationale behind it.
 Each BEP proposer is responsible for building consensus within the community and documenting dissenting opinions.
 Each BEP has a unique index number.

 ## BEP2 Token Properties

-* Source Address: Source Address is the owner of the issued token.
+- Source Address: Source Address is the owner of the issued token.

-* Token Name: Token Name represents the long name of the token - e.g. "MyToken".
+- Token Name: Token Name represents the long name of the token - e.g. "MyToken".

-* Symbol: Symbol is the identifier of the newly issued token.
+- Symbol: Symbol is the identifier of the newly issued token.

-* Total Supply: Total supply will be the total number of issued tokens.
+- Total Supply: Total supply will be the total number of issued tokens.

-* Mintable: Mintable means whether this token can be minted in the future, which would increase the total supply of the token
+- Mintable: Mintable means whether this token can be minted in the future, which would increase the total supply of the token

 ### Symbol Convention:

-[Symbol][B]-[Suffix]
+[Symbol][b]-[Suffix]

 Explanations: Suffix is the first 3 bytes of the issue transaction’s hash, for example: [BUSD-BD1](https://explorer.binance.org/asset/BUSD-BD1).
 It helps to remove the constraint of requiring unique token names.
 If this token pegs to an existing blockchain, there should be an additional suffix of “B”.